Davy the Maroon

-Captain Davy (d. late 1700s) was an eighteenth-century Maroon officer at Scott's Hall who gained notoriety by killing coromantyne Tacky (chief) of the tribe, the leader of Tacky's Revolt, the most dangerous slave rebellion in eighteenth-century Jamaica.
+Captain Davy (d. late 1700s) was an eighteenth-century Maroon officer at Scott's Hall who gained notoriety by killing Coromantyne Tacky, the leader of Tacky's Revolt, the most dangerous slave rebellion in eighteenth-century Jamaica.

 Tacky's Revolt

 In the 1760 slave rebellion, also known as Tacky's War, the British colonial authorities summoned the Jamaican Maroons to fight alongside local militias against Tacky and his slave rebels.
 Maroon contingents were commanded by the white superintendent of Moore Town, Charles Swigle, and the names of Maroon officers reporting to him were Clash and Sambo from Moore Town, Quaco and Cain from Charles Town, Jamaica, and Cudjo and Davy from Scott's Hall (Jamaica).

 Upon defeating the revolt, Davy and a group of Maroons hunted down Tacky and his loyal lieutenants.
 Tacky and his men went running through the woods being chased by the Maroons and their legendary marksman, Davy.
 While running at full speed, Davy shot Tacky and cut off his head as evidence, for which he would be richly rewarded.